 Once you have selected your eco-friendly dive school, why not see if they have any projects underway that you can join in.
 Remember, a dive school might only have a few staff members, so they rely heavily on volunteers to increase their effectiveness.

-One of the most common projects is beach clean ups.
-Many companies run at least one a week, and they often reward participants with a free barbeque and a cold beer at the end the day.
-Another common one is an underwater clean up, where dive shops have at least one trip a week that is focussed on underwater clean ups.
+One of the most common projects is beach cleanups.
+Many companies run at least once a week, and they often reward participants with a free barbeque and a cold beer at the end of the day.
+Another common one is an underwater clean up, where dive shops have at least one trip a week that is focussed on underwater cleanups.
 They often run these as a two dive trip, where one is the clean-up dive –which is usually free, and the second is a fun dive that is offered at lower rates or even for free.
-You don’t even have to join in these clean ups to help out.
+You don’t even have to join in these cleanups to help out.
 If you see a piece of litter on the beach (or anywhere else) or underwater, pick it up and dispose of it properly.
 If everybody who used the beaches picked up just one piece of litter, plastic pollution would not be as big of a problem as it is today.

 If you would like to plan the dive adventure of a lifetime, give something back to the ocean, and boost your CV, why not participate in a marine conservation NGO.
 These non-profit organisations can be found throughout much of the world, and focus on a number of important subjects such as coral reef restoration, mangrove restoration, and obtaining important data on fish stocks.
 They are often based in developing countries and focus on real long term solutions such as alternative livelihoods and education.